Schools & Districts

 Lies and Deceit

-The big question in The Catcher in the Rye is whether or not the central character is crazy.
-The story begins with a seventeen-year-old Holden Caulfield telling his own story of a year earlier, wit...
+Is Holden crazy?
+Catcher in the Rye begins with a seventeen-year-old Holden Caulfield telling his own story of a year earlier, with mentions of his having come "out here" to "rest up."
+So, how much...

 The Catcher in the Rye treats religion much the same way as it does education.
-There may be an intrinsic value to it, but it's been ruined by institutions and the people that run them.
-To the seven...
+There may be an intrinsic value to it, but who can tell?
+It's been ruined by institutions and the phony people who run...